-2.2.6 Manufacture of pre-cast CC blocks
+2.1.20 Manufacture of pre-cast CC blocks

 The mitigation of the followings will be implemented fulfilling other environmental obligations during the Project which rests with the Project Director (PD).
-All mitigation measures proposed in EHS Risk Assessment will be implemented under the institutional arrangement proposed in EAP that include - the Contractor will implement the EHS Risk assessment and it would be monitored by the Environmental Specialists of PMU, DDCS&PMSC and third party M&E Consultants as proposed in EAP.
+All the mitigation measures proposed in EHS Risk Assessment will be implemented under the institutional arrangement proposed in EAP that include - the Contractor will implement the EHS Risk assessment and it would be monitored by the Environmental Specialists of PMU, DDCS&PMSC and third party M&E Consultants as proposed in EAP.
 Workers will be equipped with proper PPE.

-- Signals will be installed to indicate the entry and exits and movement of vehicles in the work area. - A flagman should be appointed to regulate movement of vehicles, workers and visitors along with their safety. - Forklift Operation Safety manual will be ensured in the site - Separate operators' room within the CC plant will be ensured to minimize the noise exposure to the operator - Generally, the manufacturing will take place at day time; it can only take place at night with proper environmental protective measurement.
+- Signals will be installed to indicate the entry and exits and movement of vehicles in the work area. - A flagman should be appointed to regulate movement of workers and visitor along with their safety. - Forklift Operation Safety manual will be ensured in the site - Separate operators' room with the CC plant will be ensured to minimize the noise exposure to the operator - Generally, the manufacturing will take place at day time; it can only take place at night with proper environmental protective measurement. - Stacks with sand will be covered or wetted. - Water spraying will be ensured in the yard and its surrounded areas to control dusts.